 1,500 km (932 mi.)

-The Northern Odyssey is a network of trails that run through four major communities in Northern New Brunswick.
-Composed of over 1,500 km of trails in the Northernmost region of the province, this is a loop that absolutely cannot be missed.
+This network runs through four major communities in Northern New Brunswick.
+Composed of over 1,500 km (932 mi.) of trails in the Northernmost region of the province, this is a loop that absolutely cannot be missed.

 What Makes it Stand Out?

-Spanning from the stunning Bay of Chaleur, to the serene wilderness of the Restigouche region, the Northern Odyssey trails promise a thrilling adventure for snowmobilers.
+Spanning from the stunning Chaleur Bay, to the vast wilderness of the Restigouche region, the Northern New Brunswick trails promise a thrilling adventure for snowmobilers.
 With a network of well-groomed paths, riders can expect a smooth experience as they traverse snow-covered forests, frozen rivers, and picturesque scenery.

 Accommodations With Trail Access